-Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity Futures Trading Commission ("CFTC")10 for each week when greater than 20 firms have reportable positions in a particular product.
+Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity Futures Trading Commission ("CFTC") for each week when greater than 20 firms have reportable positions in a particular product.

-Figure 6 summarizes the concentration of open interest in 2021 and 2022 vintage ICE futures and options contracts reported during the quarter by the CFTC.
+Figure 6 summarizes the concentration of open interest in 2023 and 2024 vintage ICE futures and options contracts reported during the quarter by the CFTC.
 The figure reports the net long positions in three categories: (i) the four firms with the largest long positions, (ii) the four firms with the largest long positions not including the Top 4, and (iii) all other long positions.
-The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions, (ii) the four firms with the largest short positions not including the Top 4, and (iii) all other short positions.
+The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions, (ii) the four firms with the largest short positions, (ii) the four firms with the largest short positions not including the Top 4, and (iii) all other for 4, and (iii) all other short positions.